 area: 7,095 sq. mi (18,376 sq km), a little smaller than New Jersey (my birthplace)

-even the word "ciao" is a Veneto "product," originally meaning "your slave" (in the sense of "at your service") in Venetian dialect! (which is still the true spoken language of the Veneto).
+even the word "ciao" is a Veneto "product," originally meaning "your slave" (in the sense of "at your service") in the Veneto language! (the true spoken language of the Veneto).

 History in a nutshell...